jeromeetienne/threejs-inspector/README.md

 ### Cleanup

+- when to switch to threejs-doctor and to update threejs-inspector
+- address the three.js detection mechanism. currently manual with button
+  - no emergency
+  - you dont know any good solution for now
+  - what about binding THREE.WebGLRenderer.prototype.render ?
+  - what i want is periodic update of the scene.
+    - then i update the treeview in the panel
+  - so we got t
+- what to do when the inspected page is reloaded ?
+- reimport the raf throttler
+  - thus you got interest in reimporting the config too

+- test on most recent version of three.js
+- use object3dJson var name when applicable
 - test on alexandra mac book air
   - configure it for coding
   - iterm + git + github auth rsa key + screen switch
+  - seems to work

+### Detection of the three.js in the page
+- we want mainly the scene for now
+  - we can provide a explicit API for that. the inspectedWin.* API will do it
+- this inspectedWin.sendSceneToPanel(scene) API... can be used to
 - address the three.js detection mechanism. currently manual with button
   - no emergency
   - you dont know any good solution for now

-- test on most recent version of three.js
-- use object3dJson var name when applicable
+  - what about binding THREE.WebGLRenderer.prototype.render ?
+  - what i want is periodic update of the scene.
+    - then i update the treeview in the panel
+  - so we got t

 ### TODO